+The Extended Project Qualification (EPQ) is designed to allow students to choose an area of interest they would like to explore and deepen their understanding of.
 The project can either take the form of a 5,000-word written report or an artefact and 1,000-word report.
 The artefact can be a performance, model, portfolio, creative writing etc.

 During the EPQ, students will learn to:

-- manage – identify, design, plan, and complete a project applying organisational skills and strategies to meet their stated objectives
+- Manage – identify, design, plan, and complete a project applying organisational skills and strategies to meet their stated objectives.

-- use resources/research – obtain and select information from a range of sources, analyse data, apply it relevantly, and demonstrate understanding of any appropriate connections and complexities of their topic
+- Use resources/research – obtain and select information from a range of sources, analyse data, apply it relevantly, and demonstrate understanding of any appropriate connections and complexities of their topic.

-- develop and realise – use a range of skills, including using new technologies, to solve problems, to take decisions critically, creatively and flexibly, and to achieve their aims
+- Develop and realise – use a range of skills, including using new technologies, to solve problems, to take decisions critically, creatively and flexibly, and to achieve their aims.

-- review – evaluate the outcome, including their learning and performance.
+- Review – evaluate the outcome, including their learning and performance.

 At the start of the course students will be required to attend study skills session designed to give students the skills required to complete the project successfully.
 This will include planning, research skills, referencing, report writing and presenting to an audience.